SharePoint/sp-dev-docs/docs/sp-add-ins/create-sharepoint-add-ins-that-can-be-used-by-anonymous-users.md

 <a name="Configuring"> </a>

-## Configuring a SharePoint web application and site collection and list for anonymous access
+## Configuring a SharePoint web application, site collection, and list for anonymous access

 If your test SharePoint installation is on-premises, you must carry out the first two procedures that follow in order to test whether your SharePoint Add-in can be used by anonymous users.
 The customers who install your SharePoint Add-in must also carry out these procedures for the parent site collection and web application of any website where your SharePoint Add-in is installed.